Shotbow/fudawiki-files/meta/external-sites.md

 Here are some external sites that might be useful and/or interesting.
 * [Anthony L. Esq.](http://anthonylesq.blogspot.com/) has a blog featuring many different types of cards including hanafuda.
 * [Hanafuda Hub!](https://duarcain.blogspot.com/?m=1) is a blog by user "duarcain" with information and photos of hanafuda.
+(Now inactive, no longer updated.)
 * Tom Sloper has [a section of his site dedicated to Hanafuda](https://www.sloperama.com/hanafuda/).
 * Pagat (run by John McLeod) has [a section about games played with Hanafuda cards](https://www.pagat.com/class/flower.html).